Adaptive Design of Experiments for Conservative Estimation of Excursion Sets: Numerical benchmark for batch-sequential criteria

 \subsection{Model-free comparison of strategies}

 The metrics presented in the previous sections are based on the GP model.
 In this section we compare the strategies with a simpler metric independent from the underlying model.

 We consider the number of evaluation points that are selected inside and outside the excursion set.
-At each iteration $i$, this quantity is computed as $\frac{\# \{ j : y_j \geq t, \ j=1, \ldots, n_i \} }{n_i},$ where $n_i$ is the total number of points at iteration $i$ and $y_1, \ldots, y_{n_i}$ are the evaluations. \Cref{fig:pointsIn} shows the proportion of points inside the excursion set at each iteration for the two GP test cases.
-Strategy $\IMSE$ is a space filling strategy therefore the proportion of points inside the excursion reflects the volume of excursion.
-Strategies $A, \tIMSE$ are adaptive to the problem of estimating an excursion set, however they are not adaptive for conservative estimation, as such they tend to select points around the boundary of $\Gamma$ and not inside.
-Strategies $B, C$ instead select more points inside the excursion leading to a good trade-off between a good global approximation of the set and a good approximation of the boundary.
-These observations are reflected in two dimensions, \cref{fig:pointsIn2d}, by the proportion of points inside.
-This metric in the five dimensional test case, \cref{fig:pointsIn5d}, differentiates $\IMSE$ from the other strategies, however indicates little differences between adaptive strategies.
+At each iteration $i$, this quantity is computed as $\frac{\# \{ j : z_j \geq t, \ j=1, \ldots, n_i \} }{n_i},$ where $n_i$ is the total number of points at iteration $i$ and $z_1, \ldots, z_{n_i}$ are the evaluations. \Cref{fig:pointsInNoise} shows the proportion of points inside the excursion set at each iteration for the three scenarios outlined in the previous section.
+Strategy $\IMSE$ is a space filling strategy therefore the proportion of points inside the excursion approximates the volume of excursion.
+In the scenario $q=1$, the strategies have not yet reached convergence, therefore both $B$ and $C$ tend to select more points inside the set than $A$ and $\tIMSE$ to consolidate the conservative estimation.
+The effect of the $7$ points chosen with a space-filling strategy in scenario $q=1+7$ is clear in \cref{fig:pointsInq1+7} where all strategies show proportions very close to $\IMSE$ which remain stable as the iteration number grows.
+On the other hand, \cref{fig:pointsInq8} and \cref{fig:pointsInq16} again show a fast increase in the proportion of points inside for strategies $B$ and $C$, however this is a transitory behavior and this proportion starts to decrease already after iterations $8$ and $10$ respectively.
+This highlights a tendency to explore the space by those strategies which was also verified visually by looking at the sequence of DoEs.
+Strategies $A$ and $\tIMSE$ instead tend to choose points around the boundary of the set therefore they initially choose fewer points inside the set and even after convergence they do not show an exploratory behavior.